michael5522/wedding-planner/README.md

         cp .env.example .env
       ```

-5. Start the postgresql server and turn it online
+5. Inside the .env file, change the "DATABASE_URL" to the below
       ```shell
+        postgres://dev:dev@localhost/weddingDatabase?sslmode=disable
+      ```

+6. Start the postgresql server and turn it online

+      ```shell
         sudo service postgresql start
       ```

-6. Create a database locally that matches the one inside the .env file
+7. Create a database locally that matches the one inside the .env file
       ```shell
         createdb weddingDatabase
       ```

-7. Fill out the database with the schema and tables by running command below
+8. Fill out the database with the schema and tables by running command below
       ```shell
         npm run db:import
       ```

-8. Start the project.
+9. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev